-We now have the necessary means to show our objective, namely M Proposition 3.2(As was the case for M Proposition 3.2(f) and M Proposition 3.2(g) also this proposition will be shown by induction, that is, with a base case and an inductive step but without an induction theorem.
+We now have the necessary means to show our objective, namely [M Proposition 3.2(h)].
+As was the case for [M Proposition 3.2(f)] and [M Proposition 3.2(g)], this proposition will also be shown by induction, that is, with a base case and an inductive step but without an induction theorem, cf. 6.7.